DjangoGirls/tutorial/django_forms/README.md

 If you need more information about Django forms you should read the documentation: https://docs.djangoproject.com/en/1.6/topics/forms/

 We prepared some extra tasks for you, but they are not very hard.
-You can do them as homework (they are described in __Homework: add more to your website__ chapter):
+You can do them as [homework and find the instructions by clicking here](http://djangogirls.gitbooks.io/django-girls-tutorial-extensions/homework/README.html):
 - create a page with all __draft__ posts
 - adding a __publish__ button, which will make your post visible on `post_list` page
 - deleting a post